Art History, Minor

 Student Learning Outcomes

-- the ability to identify works of art and architecture
+- Identify works of art and architecture.

 Take the following 18 units with a Grade of "C" or better in each course:

 - Select one course from: ARH 141, ARH 142 (3 units)